-The check-in procedure for Eurostar train journeys take roughly 20 minutes from start to finish, so it is recommended that you arrive 45 minutes before your Eurostar train leaves.
+The check-in procedure for Eurostar train journeys takes roughly 20 minutes from start to finish, so it's recommended that you arrive at least 45 minutes before your Eurostar train leaves.

 The Eurostar check-in gates in each station are clearly signposted, and very visible from the main concourse of the station.
 At London St Pancras International, the Eurostar check-in gates can be found in the middle of the station, on the main concourse.
 It’s clearly signposted and there are many help desks to help you in case you are lost.

 At Paris Gare du Nord, the Eurostar check-in gates can be found on the second floor of the station, which is easily reached from the front of the station.
 At Marne-la-Vallée—Chessy, the Eurostar station for Disneyland Paris, there is no passport control, you will, however, be required to go through passport control once you arrive back in the UK.

 Eurostar check-in at Brussels-Midi station is very easy to find and is located next to platform 5 on the very wide and easy to use platform concourse.
 You are required to check-in here for both services leaving Brussels, and if you are connecting from Amsterdam Central, as there's currently no direct Eurostar service from the Dutch capital to London.

 There is no maximum weight for baggage on Eurostar trains.
 There is, however, a limit to two pieces of large luggage (no bigger than 85cm) and one piece of hand luggage.
 All your bags should be clearly labelled with your name and address on them and official Eurostar labels are available to pick up at the Eurostar information desks.

 Yes, and unlike air travel, there’s no limit on how much you can take on the train.

 Great question!
 For groups of 10 or more people, it’s advised that you arrive at least an hour before your train’s departure.
 This rule applies to all seating classes.